pivotal-cf/docs-event-alerts/installing.html.md

 1. Click **Stemcell**.

 1. Verify the settings.
-If PCF Event Alerts cannot detect a stemcell TGZ file, the following message displays:
+If PCF Event Alerts cannot detect a stemcell TGZ file, the following message appears:
     ![Stemcell Section](images/stemcell.png)
     If you need to upload a stemcell, perform the following steps:
       1. Navigate to [Pivotal Network](https://network.pivotal.io/) and click **Stemcells**.